 - Prep and Sear Beef: The first thing you are going to do is prepare all of your ingredients and sear your meat over medium-high heat.
 Searing of the meat will add richness to the Genovese sauce.

 - Add Veggies and Aromatics: The next steps are going to be adding in all that flavor that is in the Genovese sauce; the pancetta, onions, thyme, and carrots.
 You want to make sure you saute them well so they release all of their juices and flavor.
+This is going to blend into the sauce that is made from the meat juices.

 - Mix it all together and slow cook: Add the meat to the pot and cover it with a lid.

 - Stir: Let it all simmer together for about an hour.
-After that, you flip the meat over and give it another couple hours for the meat to become tender and the onions to develop into a sauce.
+After that, you flip the meat over and give it another couple of hours for the meat to become tender and the onions to develop into a sauce.

 It is so good and so simple!